frzn11/s25-i1-gitpractice-EnockMagara/ARTICLE.md

 Article checked for typos.

 ### Comment from Pragya Chapagain
 <p>I found this article to be very interesting.
 In particular, it was a relief reading about the author's opinion on AI replacing software engineers.
 I liked that he differentiated software and code, and then explained that while AI can create code, it can not create software.
 I thought this article was very refreshingand I highly enjoyed reading it.</p>

+### Comment from Farzan Ali
+<p>What I find interesting is the comparison of AI in chess versus self-driving cars, emphasizing that while AI excels in rule-based environments, it struggles with the complexity and unpredictability of real-world scenarios—just like software development.</p>